 The most recent pipelines of significant size the PUC considered have been the TransCanada Keystone XL crude oil pipeline in 2010, the TransCanada Keystone crude oil pipeline in 2008, South Dakota Intrastate Pipeline natural gas pipeline in 1993, and Northern Border Pipeline Company natural gas pipeline in 1982.

-What are the lengths of each of the Keystone Pipelines and what counties do each cross?
+What is the length of the Keystone XL Pipeline and what counties is it proposed to cross?

 Keystone XL is proposed to stretch 1,980 miles, from Alberta, Canada, to the U.S. Gulf Coast in Texas.
 The South Dakota portion of the project will be approximately 314 miles in length and will extend from Montana to Nebraska, crossing the South Dakota counties of Harding, Butte, Perkins, Meade, Pennington, Haakon, Jones, Lyman and Tripp.

-How will local roads be affected by the Keystone projects?
+How will local roads be affected by the Keystone XL project?

-As a condition of the permit granted by the PUC, all roads impacted by construction of the pipelines are required to be repaired to the condition they were in before construction, taking into account normal wear and tear.
+As a condition of the permit granted by the PUC, all roads impacted by construction of the pipeline are required to be repaired to the condition they were in before construction, taking into account normal wear and tear.
 An indemnity bond is held to ensure this is completed; otherwise counties can call on the bond to fulfill this work.
-The entire bond required for the first Keystone pipeline is still intact, and has not been utilized by any county.
 Details of the bonding requirement for Keystone XL can be found under Condition 23 (2,212 KB) on page 32 of the PUC order

 What about the land that is displaced by the construction?